My Family Tree supports several accessibility features to help all users make best use of the application:

 Fig 3.
 The OpenDyslexic typeface (left) and Dyslexic theme (right).

 High contrast themes

-My Family Tree supports several high contrast themes which closely mirror the high contrast themes supported by Windows.
 High contrast themes heighten the colour contrast of some text and images on your computer screen, making those items more distinct and easier to identify.
+My Family Tree has full support for the system wide high contrast settings in Windows.
+You can also choose from one of four built in high contrast application themes if you prefer to use high contrast themes only within My Family Tree.
 You can change the application theme using the Themes menu.

 The application theme can be changed to according to the light level of the environment where the application is being used.
 A dark theme may be more suitable in brighter environments.
 The theme can be quickly toggled between light and dark using the task bar thumb button.

 Fig 5.
 The task bar change theme thumb button.